ottodevs/proof-of-networking/README.md

     - In Web2 implementation of platforms like Linkedin and Facebook User’s data is owned and gated by the app.

 - **It’s hard for Web3 People to remember everyone they meet at events and re-connect later.**
+    - As current Alternatives, some of them are documenting everything on Memo app or Spreadsheet.

 ## Solution